SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-43.md

 Create one separate repo in git and folder in VS for catalogue and keep the catalogue code in this folder, code can be downloaded from the "daws" repository.
 Refer Catalogue folder in VS, package.json and server.json is the main code of catalogue and write a Jenkinsfile for this catalogue and refer "Jenkinsfile.bkp" for full script.
 We can see few dependencies are there in package.json and server.json, so we should write a code in pipeline syntax to download those dependencies.

 ### Build step in pipeline
-When you install npm in agent server, a folder (node_modules) will create automatically and all the libraries will come here, when server.js is in run, then it uses node_modules to work.
-So here zip all files including node_modules and when you unzip in another server, there you NO need to install npm or node_modules.
+According to the documentation, we can see that first we install node modules and using this node modules, server.js will run.
+So when you install npm in agent server, a folder called (node_modules) will create automatically and all the libraries will come here, then server.js will uses node_modules to work.
+So here zip all files including node_modules and when you unzip in another server, there you NO need to install npm or node_modules again.
 We store this zip file in nexus repository.

 ### Nexus repository
 Storing the artifacts in nexus repository, we dont store code here, we only store the output of the code in the form of zip file.
 We use "sonatype nexus" because it is popular.
-So create instance with minumum 2gb ram and 30gb (t3.medium).
-Generally these installations will be done by SRE Team but we need to know, few companies uses "yum repositories" instead of downloading libraries from the internet, companies will put all libraries in yum repositories to use them, that is why nexus is the single point of contact for the artifacts and libraries.
+So create instance with minumum 2GB ram and 30GB (t3.medium).
+Generally these installations will be done by SRE Team but we need to know, companies uses "yum repositories" instead of downloading libraries from the internet, companies will put all libraries in yum repositories to use them, that is why nexus is the single point of contact for the artifacts and also libraries.

 ### Commands to run in the nexus server
-- sudo su -
+- sudo su - (taking sudo access first)
 - labauto
 - Then select "nexus" (or) type "nexus"
-- Select option no.2
+- Select option 2
-- netstat -lntp ---> It will take sometime to open port number of nexus 8081
+- netstat -lntp (it will take sometime to open port number of nexus 8081)
 - systemctl status nexus
 - Now take the IPaddress of the nexus server and paste in the chrome with 8081 port
 - Sign in process will be same as Jenkins and enable anonymous access
-- Now create a repository in the nexus for the catalogue to hold the catalogue artifacts by going to admin, then settings options, repositories (here you have lot of options, we can see yum respositories also), so create repo with "maven2 (hosted)" is popular format.
+- Now create a repository in the nexus for the catalogue to hold the catalogue artifacts in admin option, then settings options, repositories (here you have lot of options, we can see yum respositories also), so create repo with "maven2 (hosted)" is popular format.
-- Name: Catalogue (any-name), Version policy: Release/Snapshot/Mixed ---> Snapshot=Dev_env, Release=Prod_env,
-  we selected mixed, Layout policy: Permissive, Deployment policy: Allow redeploy because in Dev_env we deploy multiple times.
+- Name: Catalogue (any-name), Version policy: Release/Snapshot/Mixed, Snapshot: Dev, Release: Prod and we selected Mixed, Layout policy: Permissive, Deployment policy: Allow redeploy because in Dev we can deploy multiple times.
 - Now you will get the URL, where we can store the artifacts of catalogue.
 - Remove workspace folder in pipeline in post section "deleteDir()" this is must
 - What is maven2 format ?
-  1. For example 1000 students in a class, is there a chance of
+  1. For example 1000 students in a class, is there any chance of
-  2. First name is same ? (possible) or
+  2. First name is same ? (it is possible) or
   3. First name + Last name is same ? (may be possible) or
   4. First name + Last name + DOB ? (may be possible) or
   5. So that means at some of time, if you add different combinations, it will become unique
-- Similarly we have Project in company and inside the project we have modules like cart module, catalogue etc. and they have versions also.
+- Similarly we have project in company and inside it, we have modules like cart module, catalogue etc. and they have versions also.
 So terraform will follow a proper folder structure to store.
-  1. Project  ---> Roboshop (with in the company we have a project)
+  1. Project  ---> Roboshop
   2. Modules ---> catalogue, cart etc.
-  3. Versions ---> 1.0.0.
-1.1.0, 2.0.0 etc. will increase versions in future.
-Using these three we can create an artifact ID, for example below
+  3. Versions ---> 1.0.0, 1.1.0, 2.0.0 etc. will increase versions in future.
+Using these 3 we can create
+     an artifact ID, for example below
   4. Group_ID ---> Nothing but roboshop group, we give "com.roboshop" in reverse order
-  5. Artifact_ID ---> Catalogue
+  5. Artifact_ID ---> Catalogue_artifact_ID
   6. Version ---> 10.0.0
-  7. Folder structure be like com/roboshop/version/version files.
+  7. Folder structure be like com/roboshop/version/version_files.

 ### Points to remember
-- To get "stageview" in pipeline you need to install plugin called "stageview"
+- Install "Pipeline Stage View Plugin" plugin in jenkins.
-- Declarative pipeline is more simplified than scripted pipeline
+- Declarative pipeline is more simplified than scripted pipeline.
 - Node modules are mandatory to run the server.js
-- Whatever we are writing pipline syntax in VS is nothing but declarative pipeline (latest one) we have old one also that is scripted pipeline (groovy will not work in this) so everybody is writing the code using declarative pipeline.
-Declarative pipeline starts with pipeline {}
-- To view the pipeline in a stage wise, you need to download the "Pipeline Stage View Plugin"
-- To create accesskey and secretkey go to the SecurityCredentials from the profile/users/click on your user(saikiranuser)/make sure delete old keys and create new keys and download the csv file for future reference, because secret keys will be only view once.
+- To create accesskey and secretkey, go to the SecurityCredentials from the profile
+- Then users/user(saikiranuser)/make sure to delete old keys and create new keys and download the csv file for future reference, because secret keys will be only view once.
+- How to download any application code in gitbash ? "wget <URL>"
+- To read json file, we need to install "Pipeline Utility steps" plugin
+- Nexus port number is 8081